nidhiy7/Power-BI-Interview-Question-Fresher/README.md

 ### 29) What are the primary data requirements for using Power Map?

 The table loaded in Power Map should have location-based information like latitude, longitude, country, region, state, province, city, zip/pin code, etc.

+ ## Power BI  — Power  View

+ ### 30) What is Power View?
+ Power View is a data visualization technology to create interactive graphs, charts, maps, and many other visuals.
+It helps in analyzing the data patterns and generating meaningful insights.
+Power View is available for multiple tools and platforms like Excel, SharePoint, SQL Server, and Power BI.
+ The following pages provide details about different visualizations available in Power View:

+ The following pages provide details about different visualizations available in Power View:

+- Charts
+- Line charts
+- Pie charts
+- Maps
+- Tiles
+-Cards
+- Tables
+- Multiples Visualizations
+- Bubble and scatter charts
+- Key performance indicators (KPIs)